-- In the new model for nursing education there is no designation as an "advanced generalist master's degree" for any area of nursing specialization or role. - All advanced nursing education programs prepare graduates for practice in an advanced nursing practice specialty or an advanced practice nursing role, using Level 2 sub-competencies and competencies required for an advanced nursing practice specialty or advanced practice role. - In dialogue with the Commission on Nurse Certification (CNC), who offers CNL Certification, it was agreed that the term advanced generalist was not descriptive of the CNL practice or role.
-CNC completed a crosswalk of the CNL competencies and new Essentials sub-competencies; it was determined that a majority of the CNL competencies aligned with the Level-2 sub-competencies.
-CNC has indicated they will explore how best to align the CNL certification expectations with the new Essentials and how the CNL may be recognized as a specialty role.
+- In the new model for nursing education there is no designation as an "advanced generalist master's degree." - All advanced nursing education programs prepare graduates for practice in an advanced nursing practice specialty or an advanced practice nursing role, using Level 2 sub-competencies and competencies required for an advanced nursing practice specialty or advanced practice role. - The Commission on Nurse Certification (CNC), who offers CNL certification, completed a crosswalk of the CNL competencies and new Essentials subcompetencies and determined that a majority of CNL competencies align with the Level-2 sub-competencies.
+The CNC is discussing how best to adapt CNL certification expectations in keeping with the new Essentials.